aaholmes/cloud-scheduler/CONFIGURATION.md

 If hardware requirements aren't specified:
 - Uses values from config file `hardware` section
 - Falls back to built-in defaults (16-32 vCPUs, 64-256GB RAM)
+- **NEW**: Dynamically discovers instances matching these requirements from live APIs

+### Error Handling and Fallbacks
+**Robust Error Handling**: If dynamic discovery fails for any provider:
+- System provides detailed error messages for credential issues
+- Falls back to basic instance set to ensure functionality
+- Logs warnings but continues with available providers
+- Implements exponential backoff for temporary API issues

 ## Validation and Error Handling